Welcome to Irlen® Centre North East

 Wide Range of Services

-We offer a wide range of services to support individuals with Irlen® Syndrome, including assessments, consultations, access to Irlen Filters and training.
+We offer a wide range of services to support individuals with Irlen® Syndrome, including assessments, consultations, access to Irlen Filters, training and orders for Irlen overlays.
 Our goal is to provide holistic support to address the various challenges associated with Irlen® Syndrome.

 Our Service